 As it turned out, taking some time off from blogging actually helped my blog.
 I learned things and changed things that I wouldn’t even have discovered were off track if I’d just kept going, trying to keep up with all the never-ending list of tasks that ‘need to be done now’.

-And most of all, taking some time off helped me to recharge, refocus and refresh in all areas of life, helping me to craft a healthier life/work balance (notice how life comes before work now?) and helping me to set my mind “on things above” (Colossians 3:2), filtering all my tasks, responsibilities and priorities through the lens of seeking first “His kingdom and His righteousness” (Matthew 6:33)
+And most of all, taking some time off helped me to recharge, refocus and refresh in all areas of life, helping me to craft a healthier life/work balance (notice how life comes before work?) and helping me to set my mind “on things above” (Colossians 3:2), filtering all my tasks, responsibilities and priorities through the lens of seeking first “His kingdom and His righteousness” (Matthew 6:33)

 So here’s my challenge to you, Christian blogger: Take a step back.